 Specialist Methods content covers the Mathematical Methods but at a substantially deeper and more sophisticated level.
-This course may be studied in conjunction with Specialist Mathematics (integrating the Australian Curriculum) to form a major minor or a double major in Specialist Mathematics.
+This course may be studied as a major or in conjunction with Specialist Mathematics (integrating the Australian Curriculum) to form a major minor or a double major in Specialist Mathematics.